Basilica of St. Paulinus, Trier: Second church: c. 1148 to 1674

 Following the fire of the original, ancient church, a new building was constructed under Archbishop Bruno.
 Pope Eugene III consecrated the completed church in 1148.
 Smaller than the present building, the basilica featured a twin-tower façade with staircases either side, not unlike the balconies on the west face of the Cathedral of Trier, built for displaying relics to the public.

 French troops besieged and occupied Trier in 1673.
 In order to make space for an encampment, soldiers blew up the church the following year.

 Third church: 1734 to present

 Sixty years after the destruction of the second church by French troops, Franz Georg von Schönborn-Buchheim, Archbishop of Trier, funded the erection of a new basilica.
 Designed as a single nave, probably by the architect Christian Kretzschmar, most of the internal elements were the work of Johann Balthasar Neumann, a significant Baroque architect responsible for several impressive buildings, such as the Würzburg Residence.
 Dates for the completion of the church are given as 1743 or 1753, but it was consecrated in 1757.
 The tower reaches a height of 53 metres, and the length of the building is 52 m.

-Between 1802 and 1804, the monastery associated with the church was dissolved when assets were seized by the French, losing the church its collegial status and becoming a parish church instead.
+Between 1802 and 1804, the monastery associated with the church was dissolved when assets were seized by the French, the church losing its collegial status and becoming a parish church instead.
 On 23 May 1958, Pope Pius XII awarded the church Basilica minor status.